Menooker/KunQuant/NewOperators.md

 Refer to the documentation here before proceeding: [Operators.md](./Operators.md)

-Here's the English translation of your document in **Markdown** format:

 ## Operators Overview

 KunQuant is a lightweight compiler that converts user expressions into **computation graphs**, specifically **Directed Acyclic Graphs (DAGs)**.
 Each node in the graph is an **operator**, which accepts 0 or more inputs and produces 0 or 1 outputs.